 As well as the“Sarajevo Park” design, Trio produced “Enjoy Sara-Jevo” (a redesigned Coca-Cola label); “The Sarajevo Zone,” (a “Twilight Zone” parody); a bullet-riddled Andy Warhol Campbell’s Soup can (renamed “Sarajevo’s Chicken and Rice”); a classic Uncle Sam who “wants YOU to save SARAJEVO;” and many more.
 Search for them; they’re very effective.

 The Trio postcards got out of Sarajevo.
 They spread across the world.
-They won attention from leading art critics and the international media even as the siege continued.
+Leading art critics and the international media lauded them as the siege continued.
 They helped keep Sarajevo’s plight in the news.

-Eventually the siege ended, and the city began its long recovery.
+Eventually the siege ended.
+The city began its long recovery.
 Someone, somewhere along the line, put the Sarajevo Park design on a t-shirt.

-But the message remains, even as Sarajevo rises again: perhaps no longer “Remember us!”
+Bootleg or not: even as Sarajevo rises again, the message remains.
+Perhaps no longer “Remember us!”
 But certainly, “Don’t forget!”
+Now more than ever.